 Sold Out - $0.00

 Kenny Chavez, Zuni Kenny does great bears.
-This features Picasso marble.
+Like another, posted recently, this features Picasso marble.
+This one is smaller.
 Almost all of Kenny's pieces have sterling silver accents.
-I apologize, after posting, I noticed I hadn't polished the...
+I'm posting...

 Sold Out - $0.00